 WDCEP makes doing business in Washington, DC easier than ever

-The DC Doing Business Guide is an updated and improved version of the sixth edition released in 2012.
+The 2016/2017 DC Doing Business Guide is an updated and improved version of the seventh edition released in 2015.

-This guide covers information essential to relocating, starting, and expanding a business in the District of Columbia (Washington, DC).
-Whether you are an existing business looking to relocate to DC, an entrepreneur looking for some guidance on starting a business in DC, or a DC-based company looking to understand local business resources, you will find the guide to be an indispensable tool.
+This guide covers the most current information essential to creating, relocating, and expanding your business in the District.
+Whether you are an entrepreneur looking for some guidance on starting a business in DC or have an existing business that you are looking to relocate to DC, or you are a DC-based company seeking to understand local business resources, you will find this guide indispensable.

 Whether you are starting a new business or relocating an existing one, you will need to know the requirements of operating a business in the District of Columbia.
 If this is your first business venture, there are a number of factors that you need to consider which are listed in this chapter.